AlisamfP/AlisamfP.github.io/_posts/2014-08-29-alljoyn-and-gateblu.markdown

 ![show alljoyn in skynet-gateway subdevice portal](/images/gatewaysubdeviceviewaj.png)

 Awesome!
-Now that we have Alljoyn available in gateblu, we can send notifications to the tv!
+Now that we have Alljoyn available in gateblu, we can send notifications to the TV!

 ###Send a Notification to the TV
 Replace the content of the function node to set the subdevice of the msg to 'aj', and send the payload an object with a method of 'notify' and a message of 'hello world'.